All Virginia adults are eligible for coronavirus vaccine appointments. But some are still waiting.

 “We know that demand is outstripping supply.
 It really has since the beginning,” he said at a news conference at the Tysons Corner clinic Monday.

-While those 16 and older can still register for appointments, McKay said, “We want to make sure we get those Phase 1 people who have been in our queue waiting vaccinating before we start opening it up to Phase 2 people at the Fairfax County health control clinics.”
+While those 16 and older can still register for appointments, McKay said, “We want to make sure we get those Phase 1 people who have been in our queue waiting to be vaccinated before we start opening it up to Phase 2 people at the Fairfax County health control clinics.”

-The wait has led to frustration for residents like Marilyn Adams, 65, of McLean, who said as of Monday afternoon she could not find a pharmacy appointment for her son, a 23-year-old college student in Florida, for when he comes home for the summer in a few weeks.
+The wait has led to frustration for residents such as Marilyn Adams, 65, of McLean, who said as of Monday afternoon that she could not find a pharmacy appointment for her son, a 23-year-old college student in Florida, for when he comes home for the summer in a few weeks.

 “It’s misleading.
 It’s completely inaccurate,” said Adams, who searched within a 25-mile radius of her home in Fairfax County.
 “It gave me small towns in Virginia I have never heard of, but I was willing to drive there.”